-Varicose veins (medical terms: varices, varicosis, or varicosity) are distended veins that appear, above all on the legs, as convoluted swellings that sometimes protrude as knot-like bulges on the surface of the skin.
+Varicose veins (medical terms: varices, varicosis, or varicosity) are distended veins that appear as convoluted swellings that sometimes protrude as knot-like bulges on the surface of the skin.

 Varicose veins are easily visible and palpable.
 In contrast to the mostly harmless spider veins, varicose veins can cause massive symptoms.
 Furthermore, they are often a sign of deeper-lying venous disease.

 - Tired legs

 - Night leg cramps

 People with varicose veins suffer from tired and heavy legs, mostly at night after standing or sitting all day, but also in hot weather.
 The ankles may also be swollen in the evenings, because water has collected in the tissues.
 You can relieve these symptoms by moving around or lying down.
 Many of those affected also suffer from calf cramp at night.

 Varicose veins develop when the veins widen and the venous valves can thus no longer close properly.
 Doctors call this valve regurgitation.
 The blood flows back to the heart too slowly, pools in the veins and gradually dilates them.
 Varicose veins are not only signs of aging, as they can also occur at a younger age in genetically predisposed individuals.
 In addition to this, risk factors include an occupation that involves standing, overweight (obesity), and heart disease.
 Varicose veins can also form during pregnancy.

 For an exact diagnosis, the doctor examines the extent of the venous insufficiency and checks whether deeper-lying veins are jointly responsible for the varicose veins.
 The following medical procedures are used in the diagnostic investigation of varicose veins: